Copenhagen November 25-26, 2025

 Co-organized by DI Danish Industry – Confederation of Danish Industry.

-• Laura Smoliar, CEO, Quantum Denmark
+• Laura Smoliar, CEO, Quantum Denmark (Laura Smoliar bio)

-• Angelika Fretzen, Chief Operating Officer & Technology Translation Director, Wyss Institute for Biologically Inspired Engineering at Harvard University
+• Angelika Fretzen, Chief Operating Officer & Technology Translation Director, Wyss Institute for Biologically Inspired Engineering at Harvard University (Angelika Fretzenb bio)

-• Stefan Drüssler, Chief Operating Officer, UnternehmerTUM
+• Stefan Drüssler, Chief Operating Officer, UnternehmerTUM (Stefan Drüssler bio)

-• Ahmed Ammar, Co-founder of Lotus Microsystems and Postdoc, Business & Community Developer, DTU Electro
+• Ahmed Ammar, Co-founder of Lotus Microsystems and Postdoc, Business & Community Developer, DTU Electro (Ahmed Ammar bio)

 Moderator

 For Europe to lead in deep tech, regulation must keep pace with breakthrough innovation.
 Traditional policy cycles are often too slow to match the speed of technological change, leaving entrepreneurs struggling to test, validate, and scale their solutions in real-world settings.
-This session will explore how fast, flexible regulatory sandboxes can accelerate the safe deployment and industrialisation of emerging technologies.
+This session will explore how fast, flexible regulatory sandboxes can accelerate the safe deployment and industrialization of emerging technologies.
 Participants will discuss how Europe can strike the right balance between risk management and agility, ensuring that innovators can move quickly while citizens and markets remain protected.

 Moving forward – from the EU Startup and Scaleup Strategy to the European Innovation Act.